progfay/pokemon-word-chain-helper/SPEC.md

 - **Clear All**: Single button to mark all used Pokemon as unused
 - **Individual Removal**: Users can mark specific used Pokemon as unused
 - **Visual Distinction**: Used Pokemon cards have different styling (grayed out, "使用済み" badge)
+- **Session Persistence**: Used Pokemon list is automatically saved to and loaded from sessionStorage, persisting data during the browser session but clearing when the session ends

 #### UI Components
 - **Footer Input Section**: Text input with "追加" button for adding used Pokemon